WhaleJ84/git-for-gits/README.md

 ![Selecting branches to merge on GitHub](media/repo_pr.png)

+## Pulling for Plonkers

+When someone else has merged code into a branch on the remote server, your code is now out-of-sync with the latest code.
+You can *fetch* or *pull* down changes at any time; `git fetch` will check for changes across all branches, whereas `git pull` will pull down the changes for the branch you're in.

+You should pull down the latest changes *before* working on a branch.
+Working on a branch that is not up-to-date will result in conflicts emerging at a later date.

 [^1]: [This guide](https://www.markdownguide.org/basic-syntax) provides a handy link to learning the syntax.
 [^2]: I don't use Windows.
 Do not sue me if this is not all 100% correct.
 [^ide]: Integrated Development Environment